Yon4800/Minecraft_Error888/README.md

 2. Install MultiMC<br>
 https://multimc.org/#Download<br>
-and once the installation is complete, drag and drop the zip file downloaded in 1.<br>
+and once the installation is complete, drag and drop the zip file downloaded in step 1.
+(You can also use PrismLaucner if you have it).

 3. Once installed, specify the zulu Java 8 that you installed earlier in the Java installation, change memory allocation as necessary, and click Start<br>